 One of the most controversial and exciting forms of chess around, the Armageddon tiebreaker is a relatively recent development in the world of chess.
 This tiebreaking method came about in response to situations in which a tie between two players must be broken, but playing long games simply isn’t practical.
 With an Armageddon tiebreak, a tournament or match tie can be broken in a matter of minutes, with no risk of a draw extending the situation.

-However, the use of the Armageddon tiebreaker is controversial, particular at the World Championship level; luckily, in high-level events, it is often used only as a measure of last resort, and no World Championship match has ever made it to (or near) an Armageddon tiebreak.
+The use of the Armageddon tiebreaker is controversial, particular at the World Championship level; luckily, in high-level events, it is often used only as a measure of last resort, and no World Championship match has ever made it to (or near) an Armageddon tiebreak.

 In an Armageddon or “sudden death” tiebreak game, the players first draw lots to determine which color they would like to be.
 The exact specifications – particularly when it comes to time limits – may vary, but the same general structure is always in place.